kubernetes-sigs/cluster-api/docs/proposals/20210310-opt-in-autoscaling-from-zero.md

 ## Implementation History

+- [X] 05/08/2025: Updated proposal to enable architecture- and OS- aware auto-scale from 0
 - [X] 09/12/2024: Added section on Implementation Status
 - [X] 01/31/2023: Updated proposal to include annotation changes
 - [X] 06/10/2021: Proposed idea in an issue or [community meeting]